- Wilderness Discoverer

 Reverse Itinerary: Sitka to Juneau 5/23/2015, 6/20/2015, 7/18/2015, 8/15/2015, 8/22/2015

-Airfare from your home city; snorkeling gear and wetsuits; items of a personal nature, such as alcoholic beverages and massages; optional excursions; optional gratuities; travel insurance; port taxes and fees; fuel surcharge may apply.
+Airfare from your home city; snorkeling gear and wetsuits; items of a personal nature, such as alcoholic beverages; optional excursions; optional gratuities; travel insurance; port taxes and fees; fuel surcharge may apply.